From Pain to Perspective

 I couldn’t drink anymore.
 I was filled to the brim.
 My stomach was tight.
 If I took another fucking drink, it was gonna come straight up my esophagus.

 I reached out to Kayla and asked her what I should do.
 Kayla, having Crohn’s, is well-versed in this area, and she told me not to drink any more—“Just leave whatever’s in your body and let it do its thing.
 If you puke, it’s not gonna work.”
+Even when you know—sometime you just need to hear it, well I do anyway.

 So I went to bed.
 I woke up at 7 AM.
 My stomach was tight, swollen, hard, and painful.
 I grabbed my phone, my little airplane pillow to rest my elbows on my thighs, and the jug with a glass, and went into the bathroom.

 I sat there for thirty minutes, pouring from the jug to the glass and down the hatch—I chugged the other half a gallon.
-And I just sat there because I knew something was gonna happen.
+I just sat there because I knew something was gonna happen.
 And it did, within the hour.
 It lasted an hour, and then it was gone.
 Seven pounds down.
-That’s a rack of double D’s!
+Yo—that’s a rack of double D’s!

 All I could think about was what my daughter endured over the years—the colonoscopy clean-outs, the months of not being able to eat.
 And here I was, doing the same damn thing.

 When I washed that glass and put it away, I looked at it and said to myself—I don’t think I’ll drink out of that glass ever again.
+I tossed it.

 I looked at my stomach today and, in my heart, I know it’ll never be the same.
 But once this is resolved and I hit the gym, I know I can bring it back—better than where it’s at right now.